Julien-Fruteau/go-distribution-registry/README.md

 - [ ] then a registry garbage collect should be called/executed
   NB: since current v2 is buggy, consider doing it manually while v3 is officially released

+- [ ] split go-distriubution-registry and go-kubernetes-client as 2 libs and make an app from both lib targeting purpose